Jinith-naik/JinithNaik.github.io/README.md

   </tr>
 </table>

-Welcome to my **hacker-themed portfolio**!
 I'm Jinith Naik, an Information Technology undergraduate with a focus on data science, machine learning, and artificial intelligence.
 This portfolio showcases my academic journey, projects, experience, and technical skills.

 ---